Hamidrf/CS-SBU-eDataMining-MSc-2022/submits/400422147/project1/readme.md

-This code is for project 1 on New York Airbnb data set.
+This code is for project 1 for both datasets.